GenericMappingTools/gmt/doc/rst/source/colmath.rst

 colmath
 *******

+.. only:: not man

     colmath - Do mathematics on columns from data tables

 Synopsis
 --------